mrcore5/bootswatch-theme/README.md

     }
 }

-# new package.json for webpack
+# New package.json for webpack

 {
   "private": true,